sbw70/verification-constraints/nuvl-demos/nuvl-challenge/README.md

 ## Constraints

-You do not have the provider signing key.
+You do not have the live provider signing key.

 There is no identity system to exploit.